jagpreetsingh83/reading/technologies/JavaScript/README.md

 - Closure: Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.

-- Deep Closing: There is no easy way.
+- Deep Cloning: There is no easy way.
 You need a solid algorithm to achieve this natively.
 Easiest is sttringify and parse but it does not work with dates, functions, Infinity etc.

 - Using rest operator to omit values: